futuregrid/doc/doc/source/index.rst

 Welcome to FuturGrid Development Projects
 =========================================

-Within FutureGrid we provide a number of devellopment projects.
-This page is used to provide you with easy links to them.
-All projects listed are managed in github.
+We are working on a number of devellopment projects.
+Instead of just providing a single project, we decided to split the development up in some smaller subproject.
+This allows the groups to work independently from each other and avoids the problem that a compile error in one code causes an issue in another.
+All projects listed her are managed in github.

 Projects
 ============